Welcome to Matthew Smith's Personal Webpage

 About Me

-I'm a lecturer/Postdoctoral Researcher in the Cardiff Hub for Astrophysics Research and Technology (CHART) at Cardiff University.
+I'm a Senior Lecturer in the Cardiff Hub for Astrophysics Research and Technology (CHART) at Cardiff University.
 My research is focused on the dust and gas (basically any stuff between stars!) and how they relate to star-formation.
 I primarily work in nearby galaxies but sometimes extend further out into the universe (or occasionally to the Milky Way).
 I moved to Cardiff in 2008 to undertake my Ph.D under the supervision of Steve Eales and Jon Davies, and enjoyed living in Cardiff so much I'm still here.
 To find out more about my research check out my Research Page.

 Check out the rest of my website by clicking on the Menu button at the top.